yunseo-kim/yunseo-kim.github.io/_posts/en/2024-09-06-how-to-build-a-deep-learning-development-environment-with-nvidia-container-toolkit-and-docker-2.md

 ---
-title: "Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker (2) - Configuring Container Runtime for GPU Utilization, Writing Dockerfile and Building Docker Image"
+title: Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker (2) - Configuring Container Runtime for GPU Utilization, Writing Dockerfile and Building Docker Image
-description: >-
-  This series covers how to set up a local deep learning development environment based on NVIDIA Container Toolkit and Docker, and configure SSH and Jupyter Lab for remote server use.
+description: This series covers how to set up a local deep learning development environment based on NVIDIA Container Toolkit and Docker, and configure SSH and Jupyter Lab for remote server use.
 This post is the second in the series, introducing how to configure the container runtime, write a Dockerfile, and build a Docker image.
-categories:
-  - Data Science
-  - Machine Learning
-  - Deep Learning
-tags:
-  - Development Environment
+categories: [AI & Data, Machine Learning]
+tags: [Development Environment, Docker, CUDA, PyTorch]
+image: /assets/img/technology.jpg
 ---
 ## Overview
 This series covers the process of installing NVIDIA Container Toolkit and Docker, and building a deep learning development environment by writing a Dockerfile based on CUDA and cuDNN images provided by the [nvidia/cuda repository](https://hub.docker.com/r/nvidia/cuda) on Docker Hub.
 For those who need it, the [Dockerfile](https://github.com/yunseo-kim/dl-env-docker) and [image](https://hub.docker.com/r/yunseokim/dl-env/tags) completed through this process are shared via GitHub and Docker Hub for free use, and additionally, a guide for SSH and Jupyter Lab setup for remote server use is provided.
 The series will consist of 3 posts, and this post you're reading is the second in the series.